jovton/USB-Storage-on-WSL2/README.md

 /dev/sdb1  *     2048 62914559 62912512  30G  b W95 FAT32
 ```

-Now you use the USB drive from your WSL2 instance to your heart's desire!
+Now you can use the USB drive from your WSL2 instance to your heart's desire!
 Mount it, format it, encrypt it, anything you wish.

 ## Conclusion
 Using iSCSI, we were able to "fool" WSL2 into thinking it had a physical USB block device attached under "/dev".